draios/onprem-install-docs/4.0.0/migration.md

         deploy.go:1636] mysql to postgres migration finished correctly

-7. Ensure that collector (running at this point) and the API server (not running at this point, as it was scaled it to 0 replicas earlier) are deployed using the new manifests pointing to PostgreSQL:
+7. Ensure that the collector (running at this point) and the API server (not running at this point, as it was scaled it to 0 replicas earlier) are deployed by using the new manifests pointing to PostgreSQL:

         deploy.go:1640] applying sysdigcloud-collector
         deploy.go:1645] applying sysdigcloud-api